 As far as passage making is concerned, even a basic understanding of weather can mean the difference between a good and a bad decision.

-Available online (approximately 6 hours) and in the classroom (16 hours), the course is designed to give the essential knowledge needed when you’re afloat.
+Available online (approximately 6 hours) and in the classroom (16 hours), the course is designed to prepare you for the water.
 Topics include:

-A perfect precursor to the RYA Intermediate Powerboat or RYA Day Skipper Motor courses, this is a must for skippers thinking about cruising further afield or taking their boat on holiday.
-With an introduction to chartwork, navigation, meteorology and the basics of seamanship, you’ll have enough knowledge to navigate familiar waters by day, with a basic introduction to lights.
+RYA Day Skipper Theory is a perfect precursor to the RYA Intermediate Powerboat or RYA Day Skipper Motor courses.
+This is a must for skippers thinking about cruising further afield or taking their boat on holiday.

-Delivered in the classroom or by distance learning, the course is taught over 40 hours.
+Delivered in the classroom or by distance learning, this course is taught over 40 hours.
 Topics include: